If it’s a matter of how much Reiki healing to offer, then generally more is better.

-The I Practice Self Reiki Everyday badge is available in 31 languages for you to download free and display or share.
+The I Practice Self Reiki Everyday badge is available in more than 30 languages for you to download free and display or share.
 If you don’t find your language, please email me a translation so I can make a badge for you!

-Please sign up for my email list to receive on-going credible support for your Reiki practice.
+Please sign up for my email list to receive credible support for your Reiki practice.